 You can list all projects via the List GitLab Projects macro.
 You can choose between the options of showing additional details (number of stars and forks, labels) and showing the last status of the builds.

-Please make sure that you have the latest App version, we fix the issues pretty quickly and there is a chance that your problem had been fixed.
+Please make sure that you have the latest App version, we fix the issues pretty quickly and there is a chance that your problem has been fixed.

-Please make sure Confluence can reach the Gitlab on port 443.
+Please make sure Confluence can reach Gitlab on port 443.

-If you see some problems with the App we recommend checking the browser console for errors as well as enabling debug mode for the App's namespace to see any errors.
+If you see some problems with the App we recommend checking the browser console for errors and enabling debug mode for the App's namespace to see any errors.